 - Medium Dogs (21-49 lbs): 1 tsp once daily

 - Large Dogs (over 50 lbs): 2 tsp once daily

-There are certain fresh fruits and vegetables that can help cleanse your dog’s liver.
-Some of these foods include:
+Feeding certain fresh fruits and vegetables will help cleanse and support your dog’s liver.
+Foods with great antioxidant support include:

 - Sprouts (clover, alfalfa or radish)

-Who would have thought that feeding liver benefits the liver?
-Liver contains 100 times the nutrients of muscle meat.
-These nutrients include vitamin A, some B vitamins, trace minerals, iron, protein and CoQ10.
+Who’d have thought that feeding liver benefits the liver?
+But the liver contains 100 times the nutrients of muscle meat!
+Some of the vitamins in liver include vitamin A, some B vitamins, trace minerals, iron, protein, and CoQ10.

-Note: Liver is very rich and may cause loose stools if your dog’s not used to it, so start slowly until your dog’s digestive system adjusts.
-Organ meats (including liver) should be about 10% to 15% of your raw-fed dog’s overall diet.
+So go slowly until your dog’s digestive system adjusts.
+Organ meats (including liver) should be about 10% to 30% of your raw-fed dog’s overall diet.

 4. Cleanse Your Dog’s Liver At Least Twice A Year

-Don’t wait for your dog’s bloodwork to come back with elevated liver enzymes!
-Take the time today to give your dog plenty of antioxidants and cleanse his liver at least twice a year.
-Protect your dog from health problems by protecting his liver … always remember his life loves and relies on the liver of it!
+Take the time today to give your dog plenty of antioxidants to protect and cleanse his liver.
+And always remember his life loves and relies on the liver of it!